Cognisen

 The dominant enterprise experience is adoption without transformation.

 Two-thirds report productivity gains.
 One-fifth report revenue growth.
 One-third are deeply transforming.
-The bottleneck is not technology — it is organizational capacity for change.
-Deloitte's finding that insufficient worker skills are the biggest barrier is the enterprise equivalent of Anthropic's capability-adoption gap.
+The bottleneck is not technology.
+It is organizational capacity for change.
+Insufficient worker skills as the biggest barrier is the enterprise equivalent of the capability and adoption gap.

 05